Furano, Hokkaido: Mascot

 Furano's mascot is Hesomaru (へそ丸).
-He is a farmer who likes to see peoples' navels.
-He is originally the mascot for the Hokkaido Belly Button Festival before becoming the mascot of the city when he debuted on 15 August 1969.
+He is a farmer who likes to see people's navels.
+He was originally the mascot for the Hokkaido Belly Button Festival before becoming the city's mascot when he debuted on 15 August 1969.
 His favourite quote is "Isn't it good?" (イイじゃないか).

 Cultural references

 Furano Milk Pudding is famous for being the first pudding ever to come in a glass bottle.

-Television program Kotaete Choudais King of Reruns, Fukushima Katsushige, relocated to Furano in January 2007.
-He said that he would not return to Tokyo until he had sold 10,000 units of the DVD he made.
-He embarked on a journey across the length of Japan, traveling from Kagoshima to Furano on a bicycle selling the DVDs.
-In Furano, he donned a self-assembled facsimile of the Hokkaido mascot Marimokkori's costume, dubbing himself Shigemokkori, and became the talk of the town by prancing around in green full-body tights complete with a conspicuous bulge (a la Hokkaido's beloved character.)
-He updates his blog, CD Furano, almost every day.

-Niko Niko Pun, a children's television show run by NHK, is shot on location in Furano every Summer and Winter Break.
+Niko Niko Pun, a children's television show produced by NHK, is filmed on location in Furano during the Summer and Winter Breaks.